 One of the most common noises that a car makes is a gurgling, bubbling, or rumbling noise when you accelerate.
 This is often caused by air bubbles in the fuel system.
 It can usually be fixed with an inexpensive repair such as replacing the fuel filter.

-All internal combustion engines require some amount of air mixed with a gasoline to run properly.
+All internal combustion engines require some amount of air mixed with gasoline to run properly.
 This mixture is typically drawn from the atmosphere via a small vent hole near the throttle body.

 When there’s not enough air mixed into the gas, your engine will begin to misfire and sputter.
 If it’s acting up during colder weather, this may be due to the hardening of certain types of low-temperature grade fuel.